markentier/markentier.tech/site/content/posts/2020/10/wrote-javascript-to-avoid-javascript/index.md

 If you have images and they are not very small in file size, you maybe want to provide a temporary placeholder with very low resolution and quality.
 This is pretty useful for slow internet connections; living here in Germany I know how difficult this situation can be.
 That thing called internet is still very Neuland to us. 🤦

-Anyway, `SQIP` can be translated with »`SVG`-based `LQIP`.« \
+Anyway, `SQIP` can be translated with »`SVG`-based `LQIP`.«

-SVG are Scalable Vector Graphics, an image format I really love a lot, my logo is done with it ([I wrote about it a while ago][logo]). \
+`SVG` are Scalable Vector Graphics, an image format I really love a lot, my logo is done with it ([I wrote about it a while ago][logo]).

 LQIP finally stands for _»Low Quality Image Placeholders«_ and is based on an algorithm to find primitive shapes to describe the source image.
 Basically try to find only a few triangles, rectangles, circles, ellipsis, and other low poly shapes.
 It is also an art form in its own, you can enjoy some [nice examples there][primitive].
-The advantage of SVG is that it is made to encode such figures in very few characters of code, so a less complex image for a placeholder can be written in one kilobyte or less.
+The advantage of SVG is that it is made to encode such figures in very few characters of human readable text, so a less complex image for a placeholder can be written in one kilobyte or less.

 Compared to the original high resolution image which can easily weigh half a megabyte and more this is great.
 You can reserve the space in your page and very early in the loading process display some visual hint that there will be a proper picture soon.
 Especially for types which do not support progessive loading (as JPEG can) using SQIP/LQIP placeholders makes a lot of sense.